-Born on August 1, 1987, Taapsee Pannu hails from Delhi She did her schooling from Mata Jai Kaur Public School in Ashok Vihar, Delhi.
-After completing her graduation in Computer Science Engineering from the Guru Tegh Bahadur Institute of Technology in New Delhi.
-She worked as a software engineer.
-All pictures/Taapsee Pannu's Instagram account
+Born on August 1, 1987, Taapsee Pannu hails from Delhi.
+She did her schooling from Mata Jai Kaur Public School in Ashok Vihar, Delhi.
+Taapsee graduated in Computer Science Engineering from the Guru Tegh Bahadur Institute of Technology in New Delhi.
+She worked as a software engineer for some time.
+(All pictures/Taapsee Pannu's Instagram account)

 Taapsee, who made her acting debut with the 2010 Telugu film Jhummandi Naadam, went on to appear in a number of critically acclaimed films.
 In the Hindi film industry, she was also appreciated for her roles in films like Baby, The Ghazi Attack and the comedy Judwaa 2.
 With no godfather in the industry, she created her own mark in Bollywood with films like Pink and Naam Shabana.

 On her journey in Bollywood, Taapsee says she has always ensured making the best use of the opportunities that came her way.
 "I never planned my path in Bollywood, nor did anyone else plan anything out for me.
 But one thing has been constant - whatever opportunity I got, I ensured that I made use of it one hundred percent.
 Because I've realised one thing - you never know what will work and what will not work or which moment will click and what will not.
 You will probably think that's the best thing and that will not do any good for you.
 So just make sure you do your best every moment," Taapsee said.